 The Commission de Surveillance du Secteur Financier (CSSF) and the Financial Conduct Authority (FCA) have both given their approval to M&G’s proposals.

-Anne Richards, CEO of M&G, “Following the referendum decision for the UK to leave the European Union, M&G has taken a series of precautionary measures aimed at protecting the interests of our international investors.
+Anne Richards, CEO of M&G said, “Following the referendum decision for the UK to leave the European Union, M&G has taken a series of precautionary measures aimed at protecting the interests of our international investors.
 These measures, which range from building up our SICAV offering to establishing a legal structure in Luxembourg, will ensure that our clients outside the UK retain access to our investment strategies regardless of the final agreement between the UK and the rest of Europe.”

 M&G is a leading international asset manager.
 M&G’s customers include private investors, members of pension schemes and life insurance policyholders.
 M&G manages over £285.3 billion in assets for its customers.